Jacob-sandstrom/go-jwt-middleware/README.md

+**NOTE:** This fork of auth0/go-jwt-middleware is identical to the original except that it uses a fork of jwt-go that ignores IssuedAt claim when validating

 # GO JWT Middleware

 **NOTE:** We released this version using a fork of jwt-go in order to address a security vulnerability.
 Due to jwt-go not being actively maintained we will be looking to switch to a more actively maintained package in the near future.